Shop and Save on New York State Health Insurance

 This is a long-term insurance that will be available to all American citizens now that the health reform bill has been signed into law.
 Every American citizen will be automatically enrolled to ensure the best quality medical care possible when it is found he or she requires the service.
 Of course, the one catch is that the individual must have the resources to pay for the first five years.

-After the first five years, the low cost health insurance plan cost will reduce slowly as the insurance coffers are filled.
-The individual will have the option of receiving about fifty dollars a month to help offset future health costs of the long-term medical insurance or receive health assistance in the home.
+After the first five years, the low-cost health insurance plan cost will reduce slowly as the insurance coffers are filled.
+The individual will have the option of receiving about fifty dollars a month to help offset future health costs of long-term medical insurance or receive health assistance in the home.

 Included with the passage of this particular part of the universal health care reform bill is a section to close the Medicare insurance part D gap.
 This is necessary to help the majority of our senior citizens afford their medical prescriptions, which for many are very high in cost.
-Even with coverage through any medical insurance, the out of pocket expense for our senior citizens is more than they are able to afford on a monthly basis.
+Even with coverage through any medical insurance, the out-of-pocket expense for our senior citizens is more than they are able to afford every month.

 Another one of the difficulties is that many of the nursing homes around the country are very quietly closing their doors.
 The new insurance mandates are affecting many of the health care decisions made by the nursing homes going from state to state.
 The government in this case is planning to render a final decision before January 2011.